MariaCruzg/MariaCruzg/README.md

 <br />
 <br />

  🧪 I'm an Engineer by profession and a Teacher by passion.

-I studied a Masters in Electronic and a PhD in Automatic Control (Dinamic Systems) at CINVESTAV, Mexico.
+ 📍 I studied a Masters in Electronic and a PhD in Automatic Control (Dinamic Systems) at CINVESTAV, Mexico.

-I also speak at colleges and technical conferences.
+ 🕴 I also speak at colleges and technical conferences.
 I'm just an invite away - mcruzg.cg@gmail.com
 Technologies:
-- Python (Pandas,scikit learn,SciPy,TensorFlow,Keras), R, Aws-Sagemaker, EMR, Pyspark,kubernetes, docker, SQL,Scala
+- Python (Pandas 🐼 ,scikit learn,SciPy,TensorFlow,Keras), R, Aws-Sagemaker, EMR, Pyspark,kubernetes, docker, SQL,Scala
-- dynamic systems, markov chains, monte carlo simulation, optimization, Neuronal Networks  and genetic algorithm
+- dynamic systems 🌟 , markov chains, monte carlo simulation, optimization, Neuronal Networks  and genetic algorithm

 Also interested in:
-- Machine Learning, Deep Learning, reinforcing learning, data visualization and data pipeline architecture
+-  🥧 Machine Learning, Deep Learning, reinforcing learning, data visualization and data pipeline architecture

 Cheers,
 Maria Cruz